-Moist White Cake Recipe
+The Perfect Moist White Cake Recipe

 As an Amazon Associate, I earn from qualifying purchases.
 Read the full disclosure here.

-I used this recipe to make many many cakes for customers back in my cake baking/decorating days, and it was often referred to as “that wedding cake flavor” when I would ask customers to be specific when asking for a “white” cake (spoiler alert: often times, they really wanted yellow).
+I used this recipe to make many many cakes for customers back in my cake baking/decorating days, and it was often referred to as “that wedding cake flavor” when I would ask customers to be specific when asking for a “white” cake (spoiler alert: often times, they really wanted yellow cake).

-Do you know the cake I’m talking about?
+But do you know the cake I’m talking about?
 Dense but not heavy, the perfect amount of moisture, a tight crumb that flows seamlessly into the filling and/or frosting surrounding it?

 Hopefully you’ve tried the cake I’m describing, and you’re nodding your head in wedding cake delight.
 Are we on the same cake page now?